Cycles in the de Rham cohomology of abelian varieties over number fields: Introduction

-Given a polarized abelian variety $A$ over a number field $K$, the Mumford--Tate conjecture for $A$ concerns the $\ell$-adic monodromy group $G_\ell$, which is defined to be the Zariski closure of the image of the Galois representation of $\Gal(\bar{K}/K)$ on the $\ell$-adic Tate module of $A$.
-The conjecture predicts that the connected component $G_\ell^\circ$ of $G_\ell$ coincides with the base change $G\MT\otimes \bQ_\ell$ of Mumford--Tate group of $A$.
-In terms of cycles, the conjecture asserts that $\ell$-adic Tate cycles are $\bQ_\ell$-linear combinations of Hodge cycles.
-Here elements in the tensor algebra of $\ell$-adic \'etale cohomology are called \emph{$\ell$-adic Tate cycles} if they are fixed by $\Gal(\bar{L}/L)$ after suitable Tate twist for some finite extension $L$ of $K$.
+Given a polarized abelian variety $A$ over a number field $K$, the Mumford--Tate conjecture for $A$ concerns the $\ell$-adic algebraic monodromy group $G_\ell$, which is defined to be the Zariski closure of the image of the Galois representation of $\Gal(\bar{K}/K)$ on the $\ell$-adic Tate module of $A$.
+The conjecture predicts that the connected component $G_\ell^\circ$ of $G_\ell$ coincides with the base change $G\MT\otimes \bQ_\ell$ of the Mumford--Tate group $G\MT$ of $A$.
+In terms of cycles, the conjecture asserts that $\ell$-adic Tate cycles coincide with $\bQ_\ell$-linear combinations of Hodge cycles.
+Here elements in the tensor algebra of the $\bQ$-coefficient Betti cohomology are called \emph{Hodge cycles} if they lie in the $(0,0)$-piece of the Hodge decomposition; elements in the tensor algebra of the $\ell$-adic \'etale cohomology are called \emph{$\ell$-adic Tate cycles} if they are, after a suitable Tate twist, fixed by $\Gal(\bar{L}/L)$ for some finite extension $L$ of $K$.

-As a crystalline analogue, Ogus defined the notion of absolute Tate cycles for any smooth projective variety $X$ over a number field $K$ and predicted that, via the de Rham--Betti comparison, absolute Tate cycles coincide with absolute Hodge cycles (\cite{Ogus}*{Hope 4.11.3}).
-For any finite extension $L$ of $K$, an element in the tensor algebra of $\displaystyle \oplus_{i=0}^{2\dim X}H^i\dR(X/K)\otimes L$ is called an \emph{absolute Tate cycle} (\emph{loc. cit.} Def.
-4.1) if it is fixed by all but finitely many crystalline Frobenii $\varphi_v$.
-When $v$ is unramified and $X$ has good reduction at $v$, the Frobenius $\varphi_v$ can be viewed as an action on $H^i_{\mathrm{dR}}(X/K)\otimes K_v$ via the canonical isomorphism between the de Rham and the crystalline cohomologies.
-He proved that all the Hodge cycles are absolute Tate for abelian varieties and verified his prediction when $X$ is the product of abelian varieties with complex multiplication, Fermat hypersurfaces, and projective spaces (\emph{loc. cit.} Thm.
+As a crystalline analogue, Ogus defined absolute Tate cycles for any smooth projective variety $X$ over a number field $K$ and predicted that, via the de Rham--Betti comparison, absolute Tate cycles coincide with absolute Hodge cycles (\cite{Ogus}*{Hope 4.11.3}).
+For any finite extension $L$ of $K$, an element in the tensor algebra of $\bigoplus_{i=0}^{2\dim X}H^i\dR(X/K)\otimes L$ is called an \emph{absolute Tate cycle} (\emph{loc. cit.} Def.~4.1) if it is fixed by all but finitely many crystalline Frobenii $\varphi_v$.
+When $v$ is unramified and $X$ has good reduction at $v$, the Frobenius $\varphi_v$ can be viewed as acting on $H^i_{\mathrm{dR}}(X/K)\otimes K_v$ via the canonical isomorphism between the de Rham and the crystalline cohomologies.
+Ogus proved that all the Hodge cycles are absolute Tate for abelian varieties and verified his prediction when $X$ is the product of abelian varieties with complex multiplication, Fermat hypersurfaces, and projective spaces (\emph{loc. cit.} Thm.
 4.16).
+When $X$ is an elliptic curve, Ogus' conjecture follows from Serre--Tate theory.